aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 (for sensitive parts) or plaintext value (for non-sensitive parts) of the field.

-These parts are then joined together, in the order given in the constructor, with parts separated by the `join string`.
+These parts are then joined together, in the order given in the constructor, with parts separated by the `split character`.

 For example, the above configuration might result in [virtual database fields](#virtual-database-field) that look like this :